Eliza Salmon

-Eliza Salmon (1787 – 1849) was an English vocalist.
+Eliza Salmon (1787 – 5 June 1849) was an English vocalist.

 Life

 Salmon was born at Oxford in 1787, her father was named Munday and had a musical background.
 Her mother's brothers, John Mahon (b.
 1746) and William Mahon (1753–1816), were noted clarinettists.
 Their sisters (Eliza's aunts), Mrs. Warton, Mrs. Ambrose, and Mrs. Second (1777–1805), were excellent vocalists.
 Mrs. Second sang at the Three Choirs Festival in 1795, and at the Royal Opera House in 1796.
 Her voice was of rare quality, and she "sang up to F in alt with ease" (Parke).

 Eliza Munday became a pupil of John James Ashley.
 On 4 March 1803 she made her first appearance in oratorio at Covent Garden, Miss Stephens having at that period the first place as a singer.
 The young Munday, gifted with a voice of beautiful tone, a charming manner, and a face "of dazzling fairness," obtained immediate success; but her attempt to embellish her solo singing with inappropriate tricks was condemned by critics.

 After acquiring further experience Eliza Munday learnt to employ her executive powers more judiciously.
-She married, at Liverpool on 11 Feb.
-1806, James Salmon, organist of St. Peter's, Liverpool, whose father, James Salmon the elder (d.
-1827), was lay clerk of St. George's Chapel, Windsor, and whose brother William (1789–1858), after holding the same position, was lay clerk of Westminster and taught singing.
+She married, at Liverpool on 11 February 1806, James Salmon, organist of St. Peter's, Liverpool, whose father, James Salmon the elder (died 1827), was lay clerk of St. George's Chapel, Windsor, and whose brother William (1789–1858), after holding the same position, was lay clerk of Westminster and taught singing.